Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 Conclusion

-The appointment of the first auditor is a fundamental compliance step for every newly incorporated company.
+The appointment of 1st auditor is a fundamental compliance step for every newly incorporated company.

 - Earlier Position (Pre-14 July 2025): Filing ADT-1 was not mandatory for the first auditor, though many companies filed voluntarily as a good governance measure.